 Stay Informed The Arc Tennessee and Disability Rights Tennessee track bills that may impact people with disabilities.
-Weekly updates began January 27, 2017 and are available below.
-In addition, The Arc Tennessee hosts a weekly update conference call every Friday morning at 8:30am central time during legislative session beginning every January.
+Weekly updates typically begin a couple weeks into session and are available below.
+In addition, The Arc Tennessee hosts a weekly update conference call every Friday morning at 8:30 am (Central Time) during legislative session.
 If you would like to be added to the list to receive the weekly updates and to receive conference call information, please contact

 Carrie Hobbs Guiden.